Information for beamtime

 • Beam line staff will train you on sample mounting, data collection and processing, etc. so that you and your team can continue with data collection and analysis

 • You are expected to run efficiently and, to the greatest extent possible, use the beam whenever it is available.
-Hence the need for careful sample preparation, pre- characterization, testing of setups, and adequate team for running.
+Hence the need for careful sample preparation, pre-characterization, testing of setups, and adequate team for running.

 Data Collection and Analysis

 • Data Handling: During data acquisition, files are automatically transferred to a network drive under your user name (or b_txmuser), which you will be able to access from off site.
 (Instructions Downloading data) You may also want to bring an external hard drive (1 TB or larger) to make a second copy of the data.
 All user data is deleted from the acquisition PC within days.
 The user is responsible for data copying/backup.
+Data on the network drive are typically kept for at least 1 year and then deleted periodically.

-• Data Collection: The new GUI-based XM Flex software developed in collaboration with Zeiss makes it possible to image with a combination of energy scans, tomography, mosaic imaging, signal-averaged data collection, and reference collection for single or multiple samples and/or locations within a sample.
+• Data Collection: The GUI-based XM Flex software developed in collaboration with Zeiss makes it possible to image with a combination of energy scans, tomography, mosaic imaging, signal-averaged data collection, and reference collection for single or multiple samples and/or locations within a sample.
 Camera dynamic range has been extended by adding images on the camera.
 You can download the XM Flex Manual here.

 • Data Analysis: TXM Wizard Software created in-house at SSRL includes preliminary data processing (reference averaging and correction, averaging of multiple reference- corrected sample exposures), monitoring of data collection, and analysis of imaging data sets including tomography, XANES imaging and 3D XANES imaging.
 A new GPU reconstruction algorithm speeds up tomographic reconstruction by a factor of about 102.
 To get started use this TXM Wizard data analysis overview.
 There are also a bunch of How To videos on YouTube for common analysis on TXM Wizard.
+We also recommend TomoPyUI for automated alignement and tomography reconstruction.

 • Hardware and software requirements for data analysis at your home institution